ibexa/documentation-developer/docs/commerce/checkout/configure_checkout.md

 ## Checkout workflow

-Checkout workflow is configured like other [workflows](../../content_management/workflow/workflow.md) where each transition represents a separate checkout step.
+Checkout workflow is configured like other [workflows](../../content_management/workflow/workflow.md), and each transition represents a separate checkout step.

-By default, the checkout process is configured to render each stage based on a separate set of libraries and templates.
+By default, the checkout process is configured to render each step based on a separate set of libraries and templates.
 Each checkout step is handled by a controller that you configure in workflow metadata.